 NEW YORK WILDLIFE

 The ongoing New York Wildlife project celebrates the rich and diverse wildlife inhabiting urban New York and New York State.
-The project raises awareness of over 100 species, including vulnerable species, and raises funds for local conservation organisations.
+The project raises awareness of over 120 species, including vulnerable species, and raises funds for local conservation organisations.

 Scroll down to view the page sections:

-• We Love New York Campaign: NASDAQ, Times Square
+- We Love New York Campaign: NASDAQ, Times Square

-• The Project: Overview and project aims
+- The Project: Overview and project aims

-• The Artworks: Riverdale Country School and P.S.49 The Willis Avenue School murals
+- The Artworks: Riverdale Country School and P.S.49 The Willis Avenue School murals

-• The Wildlife: learn about New York's epic wildlife illustrated by a selection of drawings
+- The Wildlife: Learn about New York's epic wildlife illustrated by a selection of drawings

 WE LOVE NEW YORK CAMPAIGN, TIMES SQUARE, NYC

 The NASDAQ Marketsuite Tower and Marquee, Times Square, screened Drawing for the Planet's New York Wildlife We Love New York campaign videos during the city's Climate Week (22-29 September).
 The message of the campaign is that wildlife loves New York—it is their home too.
 Designed by Jane, the videos feature drawings by children from Riverdale Country School and P.S.
 49 The Willis Avenue School.
 They also feature a detail of a monarch butterfly from Jane's ballpoint pen drawing American Dream.
 The butterfly is layered with a drawing of the Wolf Conservation Center, NY's famous ambassador wolf, Atka.
 The design utilizes the windows of the NASDAQ Tower as perches for the animals.
-The background is the exact blue used on the City of New York flag.
+The background color is the exact blue used on the City of New York flag.

 THE PROJECT